 Contact them if you wish it sent to your e-mail daily

-This devotion of this new series centres on Thanksgiving
+This devotion of this new series centres on Advent

 To see the entire series click in the upper corner of the devotional for the month dates.
 Each month will contain the devotionals for the days for that month.

 Feel free to go to the sign in at the top corner of the website to have this devotional e-mailed directly to you daily.

 Click on the URL below for Bishop Susan Johnson's